[Updated February 9, 2022]

 You can also try the paninis, hand-crafted pizzas, and cheese and charcuterie trays at their Italian Bistro, which serves lunch, dinner, and Sunday brunch.

-Combining wine, food, events, and spectacular scenery, the Montaluce Winery & Restaurant is undoubtedly one of the best north Georgia wineries.
+Combining wine, food, events, and spectacular scenery, the Montaluce Winery & Restaurant is undoubtedly one of the best wineries in Dahlonega.

 Operating with the belief that winemaking doesn’t need extravagance, but rather hard-working people dedicated to the craft, the winery produces some truly unique artisan wines.